 There isn’t much on the net dealing directly with the care of this plant… it can still experience some pest problems but there is more on the web than you may think.

 The marketing of the “Lucky Bamboo plant” is best described as follows:

-- “Grow” as a hydroponic plant (can grow in water)
+- “Grow” as a hydroponic plant (grown in water)